kbressem/image-labeler/README.md

 ## Prerequisites
 The script was written under `Python 3.7`using `PyQt5`.
 For DICOM support `PyDicom`, `numpy` and `PIL` were used. (https://pydicom.github.io/pydicom/stable/tutorials/installation.html)
+For export of labels to csv `pandas` is used.

 The following versions of python libraries were included
 ```